oVirt/ovirt-site/source/feature/design/network/setupnetworks.html.md

 #### Backward Compatibility

 Its compatibility version is 3.1 and enforced by the enclosed command as mentioned already.
-Bridge-less network shall be edited throw SetupNetworks command only, which will eventually deprecate add/edit networks commands.
+Bridge-less network will be edited via the SetupNetworks command only, which will eventually deprecate add/edit networks commands.

 ### Jumbo frames